diego-ramos130/00-labs/1-ES6-practice/diego-ramos/starter-code/README.md

 ##### Investigate how `let` and `const` are now used in the code.
 Where did you need to convert `const` into `let` to make the code work?
 Can you identify any patterns/similarities?

 (Put your answer here)
+Basically, I need to convert const into let at any point which the const would be assigned, but not appended to.
+I'm guessing all of my arrays can stay as consts because they're still semantically never changed, but only the contents of what it holds changes.
+If an array is assigned, the semantic meaning of that array is now changed to represent something else, in this case being the previous set of data, or a counter variable.

 ---

 ##### How did it go with making the adaptation from concatenations to template literal notation?
 Do you think you'll mostly use template literal notation from now on?

 (Put your answer here)
+Adapting to template literal notation is painless and easy.
+The only thing I got caught on was using backticks.
+Otherwise, it was really easy and I think I'm going to use it a lot more from now on.